clear-code/v4l-gst/README.md

 ### Settings

-**pipeline**: The GStreamer pipeline to be used.
-Should include everything but the input and output nodes
 **max-width**: The maximum width of the video that can be decoded through the plugin (default: 1920)
 **max-height**: The maximum width of the video that can be decoded through the plugin (default: 1080)
 **bufferpool-library**: Path to the library that provides buffer pools for input and output nodes
 **min-buffers**: The minimum number of buffers for each of the above buffer pools

+It also supports format specific configuration section:

+* **pipeline**: The GStreamer pipeline to be used.
+Should include everything but the input and output nodes
+* **enabled**: pipeline Should be enabled or not, Set true or false. (default: true)

 ### Example
 The following settings are for the Renesas Porter board,